malevinso/serverless-azureblob2anypointmq/README.md

 #### To send upload a file inside Azure and make this information be delivered at AnypointMQ
-  - Type some Markdown on the left
-  - See HTML in the right
+  - Serverless Framework
+  - Azure Functions
+  - Azure Redis Caching
-  - Magic
+  - AnypointMQ

+#### To execute, follow the same as in https://github.com/deanx/azureblob2anypointmq